-In this first part I’m going to be looking at the basics.
-Eventually I’ll get to what you need to do regarding your protein intake so that you can see the greatest results.
-First off, let’s look at protein in a general sense with regards to muscle-building.
+In this first part, I’m going to be looking at the basics.
+Eventually, I’ll get to what you need to do regarding your protein intake so that you can see the greatest results.
+First off, let’s look at the protein in a general sense with regards to muscle-building.

 The metabolic basis for changes in muscle mass is net protein balance (NBAL).
 All body proteins including muscle are in a constant state of being either degraded or synthesized and this happens simultaneously and independently of each other.